Eulophia streptopetala

 Eulophia streptopetala is a species of orchid.
 It can be found from Eritrea to South Africa and also in Yemen.
 This species is widespread and is usually found at forest margins, in bushy scrub, or in grasslands from the coast to 2550 meters above sea level.
 The plant produces a tall inflorescence originating from the subterranean pseudobulb that continues to produce flowers over several months.
 The flowers are approximately one centimetre in diameter with yellow petals and brownish green striped sepals.

+Description

+Eulophia streptopetala was first described by the botanist John Lindley in 1826.
+It is a medium to large-sized terrestrial geophyte with ovoid pseudobulbs carrying 4 to 7 elongate-linear to lanceolate, plicate, arching leaves.
+The plant can reach up to 2.5 metres (8 ft) in height.
+It produces an erect raceme of up to 90 centimetres (35 in) in length, bearing many flowers with oblong to oblong-lanceolate bracts.
+The flowers have yellow petals and brownish-green striped sepals, with the lip streaked red-brown.
+The species is long-blooming, flowering over several months.